We are super excited about our new Somewhere: For Us magazine, supported by UnLtd's Do It grant and due to launch in May 2020.

 LGBT YOUTH SCOTLAND'S LGBT+ HERITAGE FESTIVAL

-Curated by LGBT Youth Scotland, the LGBT History Month programme of events is a fantastic opportunity to strengthen our knowledge and understanding of LGBT+ history past and present.
+Curated by LGBT Youth Scotland, the LGBT History Month programme of events is a fantastic opportunity to strengthen our knowledge and understanding of LGBTQ+ history past and present.

 Somewhere is here to champion all the fantastic work across the month, so check in with us to check out the many diverse events taking place across Scotland each February.